zenith-editor/zenith/README.md

 ^g: goto line (cmd)
 ^f: find (cmd)
 ^z: undo
+^d: duplicate line
 ```

-Text navigation is done with the arrow keys.
-Home/End can also be used
+Text navigation is done with the arrow keys and the PgUp/PgDown keys.
-to go to the start/end of a line.
+Home/End can be used to go to the start/end of a line.

+### Block mode

-Within block mode (accessible with ^b), you can mark a block of text by moving
+Within block mode (accessible with `^b`), you can mark a block of text by moving
 your cursor and pressing Enter.
-Keyboard shortcuts in block mode include:
+Block mode supports the shortcuts:

 ```
-enter: end
+enter: set end marker position
-^c: copy
+^c: copy marked block
-^x: cut
+^x: cut marked block
 del/backspace: delete a block of text
+>: indent
+<: dedent
 ```

+### Command mode

 Shortcuts such as ^g, ^f takes you to command mode.

-Here, you can
-enter a "command" (any acceptable input) to perform tasks.
+* `^g`: go to line

-* ^g allows you to go to a specific line by entering a number (or typing
+ * Enter a valid line number to go to a specific line
+ * Type `g` to go to first line
-g/G to go to the first/last line, respectively)
+ * Type `G` to go to last line

+* `^f`: find and mark searched text
-* ^f allows you to search through text.
-Use the up/down arrow keys to
-search forward or backwards.
+ * Use the up/down arrow keys to search forward or backwards.
+ * `^r` to replace currently selected
+ * `^h` to replace all instances
+ * `^b` to send to block mode

 ## License